UPDATE AUGUST 18: PRINCETON HAS FINALLY POSTED THEIR NEW SUPPLEMENTS.

 - Princeton has a longstanding commitment to service and civic engagement.
 Tell us how your story intersects (or will intersect) with these ideas.

 #1 seems like a good prompt to get at a wide variety of student experiences.
-A conversation about “a difficult topic” can be anything – personal, political, religious – and should be one where your thinking or feeling expanded.
+A conversation about “a difficult topic” can be anything – personal, political, religious – and should be one where your own thinking or feeling expanded.
+Did someone challenge you once on a position you took?
+Did the challenge require you to rethink your attitude?
+Conversely, were you in a leadership position and had to conduct a difficult conversation when a conflict arose?
+What did you learn about others and/or about yourself?

 #2 is probably the vaguest prompt in this new batch, so don’t be surprised if you find it puzzling.
 To begin, let’s look at Princeton’s mission: “Princeton University advances learning through scholarship, research, and teaching of unsurpassed quality, with an emphasis on undergraduate and doctoral education that is distinctive among the world’s great universities, and with a pervasive commitment to serve the nation and the world. ”